phillipdavidstearns/7s7z1s2z/README.md

 <span id="hardware-setup"></span>
 ## Hardware Setup [(top)](#top)

+**NOTE: Before wiring up the installation, complete these steps and proceed to the [Using the Web Application](#using-the-web-application) to test that everything is wired properly and running smoothly**

 ![](images/Tools.jpg)

 Before starting, make sure that all connection to VAC 120 mains power are disconnected.